 - Policy E.1.D, "Encourage restaurants, retail, entertainment, lodging, and services."
-The project is a new condominium hotel use with amenities oriented to guests of the hotel. - Policy E.3.C, "Support development of major public and private facilities that contribute to destination resort visitation in Mammoth Lakes."
-The proposed condominium hotel is a flag hotel conveniently located within walking distance to The Village and the gondola building.
-The hotel increases lodging capacity and thereby contributes to destination resort visitation.
+The project is a new resort condominium use with amenities oriented to owners and guests of the "Rockspring" project. - Policy E.3.C, "Support development of major public and private facilities that contribute to destination resort visitation in Mammoth Lakes."
+The proposed resort condominium development is conveniently located within walking distance to The Village and the gondola building and provides unique on-site amenities including a courtyard design that incorporates formal landscape, swimming pool, two cold plunges, two hot pools, and a sauna.
+The project would increase lodging capacity within the Town and thereby contributes to destination resort visitation.